jonathan-gonzalez19/Snake-Game/README.md

 # 🐍 Classic Snake Game

-This is a complete, classic implementation of the Snake game, built Python and Turtle
+This is a complete, classic implementation of the Snake game, built Python using the Turtle library

 The goal is simple: guide the snake to eat the food, grow as long as possible, and avoid running into the walls or your own tail!